evan-mckee/esp/README.md

 dicts that even I couldn't decipher.
 I made tools for co-workers that they never bothered using, because my code was unreadable.

-Lately, I've done things differently.
+Recently, I've done things differently.
 I take all my input variables and all my data and put it in a .json file outside the code.
 Values in these files are updated during runtime.
 The principle advantages of decoupling files this way are thus: